top of page

 Acknowledgements

-So, there you have it.
 It remains for me to thank a frankly overly large list of people for their involvement in this project, though truly none of them are less deserving of their place than any other.
 But prior to that, I express my heartfelt gratitude to the reader, not only for indulging this level of sustained egocentrism but also for taking the time to get to know my music - and myself - a little better.
 I have included links for readings on OCD, queerness and the like below, but first…

 With immeasurable gratitude to the World Heart Beat Music Academy, most notably Sahana Gero, Nick Cohen and Jim Sorenson, for their unwavering support, invaluable expertise and tireless work in bringing this album into existence.
 With love and appreciation to Julian and James Joseph, Trevor Watkis, Tony Kofi, Byron Wallen, Alex Thomas-French and all others involved in the Julian Joseph Jazz Academy, for sharing with me the science of swing and providing me with the most colourful musical home.
 This includes Plumm, Dan Jacob-Ormson, Milo Fox, Ruben Ross, James Wade-Sired, Jason Ansere, Emile Hinton, Menelik Claffey and Wilf Cameron Marples for their stellar contributions to this recording.
 With happiness and celebration to Lewis Gibbs, Cameron Todd, Phillip Bainbridge and Gerard Presencer for being as much friends as teachers and mentors, the latter bridging 775 miles across the North Sea to show me the way into my sound.
 With warmth and fondness to all my friends, new and old, who continue to bless me with their time and patience.
-And, most importantly, with boundless love to my beautiful parents, sister and partner, without whom none of the above would matter.
+And, most importantly, with boundless love to my beautiful parents and sister, without whom none of the above would matter.

 World Heart Beat Music Academy: